 ... and then there was this guy, standing in the middle of all this, just stumpin' around.

 TeeGschwendner is more or less right across the road from this church and its market.

 I took this to remind myself to try a couple of their regional varieties.

 Also right around the corner from St. Jacob's is this bakery!

 I went in to do some editing because it was drizzling and I could see that they had a spacious downstairs with tables, but what I couldn't see at first was that this very outwardly-standard franchise bakery is an archaeological museum!
-It was build atop the thoroughly-ruined ruins of what is known as "Bishop's Tower", which was a (comparatively, very) small brick fortification from around a thousand years ago.
+It was build atop the thoroughly-ruined ruins (as opposed to your standard, typical ruins) of what is known as "Bishop's Tower", which was a comparatively small brick fortification from around a thousand years ago.
 Damn it, I love Europe.

 The tables are in the center of the ruins of the circular foundation, along with these glass display cases of artifacts.